Eugene P. Odum Lecture Series

-The 2020 Odum Lecture, “Going the Wrong Way on Cultural Eutrophication,” by JoAnn Burkholder, the William Neal Reynolds Distinguished Professor of Applied Ecology and Director of the Center for Applied Aquatic Ecology at North Carolina State University, will take place on Tuesday, April 12 at 4 p.m.
+The 36th Odum Lecture, “Going the Wrong Way on Cultural Eutrophication,” by JoAnn Burkholder, the William Neal Reynolds Distinguished Professor of Applied Ecology and Director of the Center for Applied Aquatic Ecology at North Carolina State University, will take place on Tuesday, April 12 at 4 p.m.
 It was originally scheduled for 2020 but postponed due to the COVID-19 pandemic.

 2019: Emily Bernhardt, Duke University.
 Do Rivers Have Rhythm?
 Taking the Pulse of Freshwater Ecosystems